Key takeaways

 Not recommended for: Developers seeking actively maintained, production-ready tools.

-Outlook: The CLI will likely fade as a historical artifact while Lovable competes in the no-code app builder space.
+Outlook: The CLI is now a historical artifact — archived and read-only — while Lovable has become one of the fastest-growing software companies ever, with 2026 reports of funding talks at a $12B valuation.
 GPT Engineer's legacy lives on in the tools it inspired.

 Research by Ry Walker Research • methodology